EricAndrechek/homebridge-display/readme.md

 [![GitHub Sponsors](https://img.shields.io/badge/GitHub%20Sponsors-Donate-green)](https://github.com/sponsors/EricAndrechek)
 [![Discord](https://img.shields.io/discord/432663330281226270)](https://discord.gg/6u3uvj5)

-Homebridge is amazing, but don't you wish there was a way to view it in a prettier, less developer focused dashboard?
+Homebridge is amazing, but don't you wish there was a way to view it in a prettier, less developer-focused dashboard?

 ![Preview of Homebridge-Display in action](https://i.postimg.cc/DzgvPyNr/demo.jpg)